Policy & Power for Change

-The Policy and Organizing departments of CRS collaborate to overcome the barriers of poverty and racism through congregational organizing, policy analysis, and direct lobbying.
-We are well positioned to create unique coordinated campaigns that are both grassroots and policy-driven.
+The Policy and Organizing Departments collaborate to overcome the barriers of poverty and racism through congregational organizing, policy analysis, and direct lobbying.
+We create unique coordinated campaigns that are both grassroots and policy-driven.
 Our approach to community organizing and public policy advocacy is issue-focused, relationship-based, power-driven, and change-motivated, encompassing four aspects of work:

 Identifying issues through listening to those who are oppressed by racial and economic injustice;